Here’s a tough question for you.

 Do people find it easy, energizing, and refreshing to be around you?

-In my work as a coach, I've seen how people will unknowingly carry around the baggage of bad behaviors — behaviors that hold them back from loving relationships, career growth, and simple life happiness.
+People will unknowingly carry around bad behaviors — behaviors that hold them back from loving relationships, career growth, and simple life happiness.

-They don’t realize they have infected themselves with habits that offend or even push people away.
+They don’t realize they have infected themselves with negative behaviors that offend or even push people away.